DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/create-multi-value-and-cascading-parameters.md

 ---
-title: Create Multi-Value and Cascading Report Parameters
+title: Create Multi-Value and Cascading Parameters
 author: Anna Gubareva
 ---
-# Create Multi-Value and Cascading Report Parameters
+# Create Multi-Value and Cascading Parameters

 This document describes the implementation of multi-value and cascading parameters.
 Multi-value parameters can accept more than a single value, and cascading parameters display values corresponding to current values of other parameters.